gvwilson/thirdbit/src/fiction/bear/index.md

 then tried to shake free of Mope's grasp.
 "Let me go!" she protested.
 "I have to find Cloak!"

-"Never mind your cloud," the chimpanzee said.
+"Never mind your cloud," the gorilla said.
 "Where's Sergeant Inambu?"
 The magician could no longer be seen on the roof of the old house.

 Noxy and Mope limped across the parade courtyard.
 They were almost at